Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we focus on an unexplored problem of TTAG modeling.
-To address this, we propose {\model}, which extends existing TGNNs to effectively unify text semantics and graph structures for TTAG modeling with the help of LLMs.
-By introducing the LLM-based Temporal Semantics Extractor, we can dynamically extract the text semantics within nodes' neighborhoods.
+In this paper, we focus on the under-explored problem of TTAG modeling and propose {\model}, which extends existing TGNNs to effectively unify text semantics and graph structures with LLMs.
+By introducing the Temporal Semantics Extractor, we can enhance the LLMs to dynamically extract the text semantics within nodes' neighborhoods.
 The Semantic-structural Co-encoder then integrates semantic and structural information, enabling bidirectional reinforcement between both modalities.
 As for future work, we will consider more complex designs of our cross-modal mixer for achieving better representation fusion, such as using the time decay mechanism.